OpenVoiceOS/ovos-personal-backend/README.md

 - [ovos-backend-manager](https://github.com/OpenVoiceOS/ovos-backend-manager) - graphical interface to manage all things backend
 - [ovos-stt-plugin-selene](https://github.com/OpenVoiceOS/ovos-stt-plugin-selene) - stt plugin for selene/local backend (DEPRECATED)

+You can use this backend as a STT server proxy via [ovos-stt-plugin-server](https://github.com/OpenVoiceOS/ovos-stt-plugin-server), eg `https://your_backend.org/stt`

 ## Configuration